Photo credit: Sarah Race Photography.

 The short of it:

-Dina Del Bucchia is the author of four collections of poetry, Coping with Emotions and Otters (Talonbooks, 2013), Blind Items (Insomniac Press, 2014), Rom Com (Talonbooks, 2015), written with Daniel Zomparelli, and It’s a Big Deal!
-(Talonbooks, 2019).
+Dina Del Bucchia is the author of five collections of poetry, Coping with Emotions and Otters (Talonbooks, 2013), Blind Items (Insomniac Press, 2014), Rom Com (Talonbooks, 2015), written with Daniel Zomparelli, and It’s a Big Deal!
+(Talonbooks, 2019), You’re Gonna Love This (Talonbooks, 2019).
 She also hosts Can’t Lit, a podcast on Canadian literature and culture, with Jen Sookfong Lee.
 Her short story, "Under the 'I'," was a finalist for the Writers' Trust RBC Bronwen Wallace Award in 2012.
 Her first collection of short stories, Don’t Tell Me What to Do, was published in fall 2017 with Arsenal Pulp Press.
-She is the Artistic Director of the Real Vancouver Writers' Series and is on the editorial board of the independent press fine press.
+She was the Artistic Director of the Real Vancouver Writers' Series and is on the editorial board of the independent press fine press.
 She has an MFA in Creative Writing from the University of British Columbia, where she currently is a sessional instructor.

 It's a long one with links: